Skip to main content

 “Hi am Maan Bhabhisa, am Dadabhai…”

-“Woah, please, call me Ajab.”
+“Whoa, please, call me Ajab.”
 She stared at Maan like a ghost.

-“Umm… you see I am much younger…”
+“Umm… you see, I am much younger…”

 “Fine, call me Jija at least!”
 Ajabdeh stared at the horizon “I love sunsets”